Vishwa-docs/IVP_Model_Lab_Study/README.md

+# Sign in to google and use these - Links in different files
+- Pipeline (Ask gpt)
+- Preprocessing
+- Modelling
+- Evaluation

 # Questions
 One from theory and one ML model will be asked
 Eg : You need to do preprocessing and segmentation, just know what to do